-Curriculum achievement - All of the College's funding streams perform above national rates with respect to outcomes for learners.
-The College's largest area of activity is for 16-18 year-old learners and within this area the College has continued its year on year improvement in 2018-19 with outcomes now overall 2.9% above national rates for those subjects.
+Curriculum achievement - Most of the College's funding streams perform above national rates with respect to outcomes for learners.
+The College's largest area of activity is for 16-18 year-old learners and within this area the College has continued its year on year improvement in 2019-20 with outcomes now overall 6.6pp above national rates 16-18 students and 3.6pp overall ages.

 Safeguarding training compliance - Compliance was 100%.
-(2017/18 100%)
+(2018/19 100%)

 Internal Audit actions - All internal audit actions required during the year have been completed.
+It was agreed by the audit committee that internal audits were to be suspended during the national lockdown from March to July 2020.
+Internal audits were restarted in September 2020.

-The College has exceeded its contracted targets for 16-18 year-old and adult learners which has led to growth in funding for 2019-20.
+The College has exceeded its contracted targets for 16-18 year-old and adult learners which has led to growth in funding for 2020-21.
 This is against the demographics for the region and suggests that the College has increased its market share over the past year, underpinned by its strong quality position.